 Pam Dave Zaring posted six examples to her Facebook page on 12 January 2018 to share with family and friends, but was persuaded to make them public.
 Needless to say – they went VIRAL.

-Here are the photos that she received from IMagery by Lesa Hall.
+Here are the photos that she received.
 You can see why they went viral!

 It’s Surely A HOAX!